 VONE had an earn-in agreement with Mines Indépendantes Chibougamau Inc., as announced on SEDAR on 8 November 2016.
 Under the agreement, VONE paid Mines Indépendantes Chibougamau Inc. C\$150,000 in cash and issued it 2,750,000 VONE common shares.
 A minimum of C\$1 million of exploration was to be undertaken in the first 24 months following signature of the agreement.
-Chibougamau Independent Mines retain a 2% Gross Metal Royalty (GMR) on all mineral production from the property.
+Mines Indépendantes Chibougamau Inc. retain a 2% Gross Metal Royalty (GMR) on all mineral production from the property.
 Globex Mining Enterprises Inc. (GMX-TSX), which held a 3% GMR on some claims, reduced its royalty to 1% GMR (on all claims), and was issued a finder's fee of 300,000 common shares in VONE.
-As of January 2019, VONE fulfilled its C\$1,000,000 financial commitment for exploration expenditures and completed the earn-in and will acquire 100% of all 37 claims - transfer of ownership is currently in progress.
+As of January 2019, VONE fulfilled its C\$1,000,000 financial commitment for exploration expenditures and completed the earn-in.
+Claims were transferred to VONE on 2 April 2020.

-In order to maintain claims in good standing, VONE is required to pay a fee every second year after the recording date and to file a certain amount of exploration expenditure at each renewal.
+To maintain claims in good standing, VONE is required to pay a fee every second year after the recording date and to file a certain amount of exploration expenditure at each renewal.
 Excess work will be banked and can later be used to renew claim itself or contiguous claims which lie completely within a 4.0 km radius from the centre of the claim carrying the surplus credit.

-All the claims (Figure 2) are in good standing with assessment work requirements being kept up to date.
+All the claims (Figure 4-2) are in good standing with assessment work requirements being kept up to date.